 Baca’s gambit failed.
 The retired official now faces a statutory maximum sentence of 20 years in prison.

 The jury foreman who delivered the verdict to the court told reporters that the testimony of Assistant Sheriff Cecil Rhambo had swayed jurors.
-During the trial, Rhambo told the court that he had warned Baca not to interfere with the investigation, warning him, “Don’t fuck around with the feds.”
+During the trial, Rhambo told the court that he had warned Baca not to interfere with the investigation.

 The 51-year-old juror, a salesman, said he believed the evidence showed that Baca had attempted to squelch the FBI’s investigation.